Synerty/peek-mobile-theme/docs/font_awesome/font_awesome.rst

 NativeScript Syntax
 -------------------

-To create the 'unlink' icon used in the title-bar: .. rst-class::  fa fa-unlink
+To create the 'unlink' icon used in the title-bar:

+.. rst-class:: fa fa-fontawesome fa-unlink

+|

  ::

         <Label *ngIf="!vortexIsOnline" class="fa" [text]="'fa-unlink' | fonticon"></Label>

-To create the 'comment-o' icon as used in the Peek Chat plugin: .. rst-class::  fa fa-comment-o
+To create the 'comment-o' icon as used in the Peek Chat plugin:

+.. rst-class:: fa fa-fontawesome fa-comment-o

+|

  ::